Dinacoding/PortArt/README.md

 - [Desktop](lighthouse/lg-thank-testing.png)

-This structure provides clear differentiation for phone and desktop testing for each section and the website it is responsive in Mozilla, Microsoft Edge and Chrome
+This structure provides clear differentiation for phone and desktop testing for each section and the website it is responsive in Safari, Mozilla, Microsoft Edge and Chrome

 ## Functionality testing